Dominic Mai Luong: Episcopacy

 On 25 April 2003, Luong was appointed auxiliary bishop of the Diocese of Orange, California, and titular bishop of Cebarades by Pope John Paul II.
 He received his episcopal consecration on 11 June from Bishop Tod David Brown, with Archbishop Alfred Clifton Hughes and Bishop Jaime Soto serving as co-consecrators.
 He selected as his episcopal motto: "You Are Strangers And Aliens No Longer".
+He became the first Vietnamese American Bishop.

-Luong has been an outspoken proponent for the rights of Catholics in Vietnam.
-He was the first native-born Vietnamese Roman Catholic Bishop in the United States.
+Luong has been an outspoken proponent for the rights of the Catholics in Vietnam.
+In an interview, he stated that these restrictions on religious freedom caused the laity of the Church in Vietnam to be stuck in a "pre-Vatican II" era, where the lay faithful are not as involved in the life of the Church as they should be in the "post-Vatican II era".

 The Vatican announced that his resignation was accepted on 20 December 2015, his 75th birthday.

 Death

-Dominic died on 6 December 2017, aged 77 at Saint Joseph Hospital in Orange County, California.
+Luong died on 6 December 2017, at age 77, at Saint Joseph Hospital in Orange County, California.